wvanderwey/ROP/ROP-analysis:--one-RNA-Seq-sampe.md

 In this tutorial we provide the mapped and unmapped reads of the RNA-Seq sample.
 The size of the unmapped reads in .fastq format is  1.4G.
 The size of the unmapped reads in .bam format is 0.3G.
 The size of the mapped reads (.bam) is 1.2G.

-In general case you will need to map the reads with any of available high-throughput aligners (e.g. [tophat2](https://ccb.jhu.edu/software/tophat/index.shtml), [STAR](https://github.com/alexdobin/STAR)) and save unmapped reads in .bam (binary file, requires less space) or .fastq (text format) format.
+In general case, you will need to map the reads with any of available high-throughput aligners (e.g. [tophat2](https://ccb.jhu.edu/software/tophat/index.shtml), [STAR](https://github.com/alexdobin/STAR)) and save unmapped reads in .bam (binary file, requires less space) or .fastq (text format) format.
 The instructions how to map the reads and save the unmapped reads are provided [here](https://github.com/smangul1/rop/wiki/How-to-map-reads-and-save-unmapped-reads).

 Please make sure that the basic unix commands (wget, python, perl) are available on the cluster.
 Please install ROP first.
 The instructions how to install ROP are provided [here](https://github.com/smangul1/rop/wiki/How-to-install-ROP%3F)